ioam/lancet/doc/index.rst

 Documentation
 _____________

-Lancet's code is well documented and a complete reference manual will be made available here soon.
+Lancet's code is well documented and the Python code may also be inspected and read directly as the majority of modules, classes and methods contain extensive docstrings.
 The following tutorials and examples demonstrate how Lancet components are used and should help illustrate how Lancet can be integrated in a real research workflow.

 Papers published using Lancet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~